 We are supported by an Advisory Board bringing together experts from academia, service provision, industry and those with lived experience of mental health problems.
-Advisory Board members support our work in an independent capacity and do formally represent their employer.
+Advisory Board members support our work in an independent capacity and do not formally represent their employer.
 We’re very lucky to have their support.

 Sue Ayton is a partner at Knight Ayton Management, that represents a large number of factual broadcasters and writers.
 She has vast experience and numerous connections in news and current affairs and across the areas of history, science, business, consumer issues and lifestyle.